hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

-# Making Tax Digital ITSA Roadmap
+# Income Tax (Making Tax Digital) Roadmap

 Last updated: 25 January 2023

 ## About this roadmap

-This roadmap sets out our anticipated schedule for future API releases.
+This roadmap sets out our anticipated schedule for future releases for Income Tax (Making Tax Digital) APIs.
 It also provides details of releases relating to the service delivered via other mechanisms, such as a User Interface.

 **What is a front end API?**